ECTS

 Select a program

-The first year of the ICOA training program offers a unique pathway based on 4 disciplinary areas: biological engineering, food process engineering, bioproduct development engineering and professional insertion.
-It is intended to provide students with the basis for a dual competence in Process Engineering and Biotechnology/Food Science.
-The professional character of the training appears through two Teaching Units of project management and professional insertion.
-English and biostatistics courses common to other courses complete the curriculum.
+The first year of the ICOA program offers a unique curriculum structured around four disciplinary areas: biological engineering, food process engineering, bioproduct development engineering, and professional integration.
+It is designed to provide students with the foundations for dual expertise in Process Engineering and Biotechnology/Food Science.
+The professional nature of the program is reflected in two teaching units on project management and professional integration.
+Courses in English and biostatistics, which are common to other programs, complete the curriculum.

 3 credits